asisaa/13kGame/README.md

 I always wanted to develop my own game.
 This vacation I decided to make my dream come true.
 In the beginning I was not sure where to start, which language to learn or how to make sound or a simple game loop.
-Then I heared about the 13kb challenge.
+Then I heard about the 13kb challenge.
 The challenge had already started but I decided to start anyway.
 And this was the best decision ever!
+Read more in my [postmortem](postmortem.md)

 **Enjoy playing "Bo the Dog"!**

 ### License
 This project is licensed under the MIT License - see the LICENSE.txt file for details

-### Ackowlegment
+### Acknowledgment

 **THANK YOU**
 - Andrzej Mazur for running the competition